 The Compensation Committee relies significantly on the CEO's input and recommendations when evaluating these factors relative to the executive officers other than the CEO.
 The Compensation Committee also reviews a pay history for each executive officer and considers the progression of salary increases over time compared to the individual's development and performance, the unvested and vested value inherent in outstanding equity grants and awards, and the cumulative impact of all previous compensation decisions.
 The CEO in partnership with Human Resources conducts an assessment of each executive officer at the end of each year against a spectrum of behaviors and strategic goals established for each executive officer at the beginning of the year.
-The CEO then provides the Compensation Committee with his assessment of the performance of the executive officer and his perspective on the factors described above in developing his recommendations for each executive officer's compensation, including how the recommendations compare against external market data and how the compensation Committee discusses the CEO's recommendations, including how the recommendations compare against external market officer.
+The CEO then provides the Compensation Committee with his assessment of the performance of the executive officer and his perspective on the factors described above in developing his recommendations for each executive officer's compensation, including salary adjustments, annual incentive payouts, and equity grants.
+The Compensation Committee discusses the CEO's recommendations, including how the recommendations compare against external market data and how the compensation levels of the executives compare to each other, to the CEO's compensation level, and to the historic pay for each executive officer.
 Based on this discussion, the Compensation Committee then approves or modifies the recommendations in collaboration with the CEO.